Jardega Jarte

+The large field which is called Jarmet is found in this district. and the other historical place is Oda Wixar which is found in Darge Koticha Kebele.The district is known for its cattle, crop productivity and production of honey.
+Also in some Kebeles such as Derge Koticha, Harbu Negaso, Kiltu Cheka, Digalu, Wato and others production of coffee, fruits and vegetables is common.

 Demographics

 The 2007 national census reported a total population for this woreda of 48,943, of whom 24,475 were men and 24,468 were women; 4,757 or 9.72% of its population were urban dwellers.
 The majority of the inhabitants observed Ethiopian Orthodox Christianity, with 40.47% reporting that as their religion, while 32.19% were Protestants, 14.42% were Moslem, and 11.45% observed traditional beliefs.